AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 12. **Memory Usage**: The system should not consume excessive memory resources, suitable for typical clinic computer systems.

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Mainstream OS**: Examples include Windows, Linux, Unix and macOS.

-* **Patient Record**: A comprehensive file containing a patient's personal information, medical history, current medications, allergies, and assigned healthcare provider
-* **Medical History**: A record of past illnesses, treatments, surgeries, and medical conditions for a patient
-* **Allergy**: An adverse reaction to specific substances (medicines, foods, environmental factors) that should be avoided for a patient
-* **Drug Interaction**: A situation where two or more medicines interact with each other, potentially causing harmful effects
+* **CLI (Command Line Interface)**: A text-based interface where users type commands into the command box to control CLInic.

+* **GUI (Graphical User Interface)**: The visual interface (windows, buttons, lists) rendered by JavaFX that displays data and receives user input.

+* **JSON**: A human-readable text format used by the app to store data files on disk.

+* **UI**: The component that renders the graphical interface using JavaFX and forwards user input to the `Logic` layer.

+* **Logic**: The component that executes Commands and coordinates model updates and responses to the UI.

+* **Storage**: The component responsible for persisting and loading application data as JSON files on disk.

+* **AddressBookParser**: The component that converts raw command strings into `Command` objects by delegating to specific command parsers.

+* **Parser (interface)**: The interface implemented by `XYZCommandParser` classes to parse command syntax into `Command` instances.

+* **ParserUtil**: A collection of small helper methods used by parsers to validate and convert raw input into model values.

+* **Command**: An object representing an executable user action, created by parsers and run by the `Logic` component.

+* **CommandResult**: The object returned after executing a `Command` carrying the message to display and any UI hints.

+* **Model**: The layer that exposes data and operations on the AddressBook and user preferences to other components.

+* **AddressBook**: The in-memory container holding all `Person` objects representing patient data.

+* **VersionedAddressBook**: A model wrapper that stores snapshots of AddressBook states to support undo and redo.

-* **Batch Action**: An operation that can be applied to multiple patients simultaneously (e.g., tagging, assigning doctor, archiving)
+* **Batch Action**: An operation that applies a single command to multiple patients at once (for example, tagging several patients).

-* **Patient Category**: A classification system for patients (e.g., chronic illness, elderly, children) used for tailored care and communication
-* **Archived Patient**: A patient record that has been moved to inactive status but can be reactivated if needed
-* **Fuzzy Search**: A search method that can find results even with partial, misspelled, or incomplete search terms
+* **Fuzzy Search**: A search strategy that matches results approximately, such as case-insensitive or token-based matching.

-* **Command Alias**: A shortened or alternative command name that performs the same function as the full command
-* **Medicine Distribution**: The tracking of which patients are currently taking specific medications
-* **Visit Schedule**: A record of when patients visit the clinic for appointments or treatments
-* **Private Patient Detail**: Sensitive medical information that should not be shared with unauthorized personnel
+* **Patient Record**: A patient's contact details and medications.

+* **Patient Categories**: Tags used to classify patients (for example, chronic, elderly, child) for filtering or reporting.

-* **Clinic Manager**: The primary user of the system who manages patient records and clinic operations
+* **Clinic Manager**: The primary user role responsible for managing patient records and clinic operations.

-* **Healthcare Provider**: A doctor, nurse, or other medical professional assigned to care for specific patients
+* **Healthcare Provider**: A doctor, nurse, or clinician assigned to care for a patient.

-* **Inventory Management**: The tracking of medicine stock levels and reorder requirements
-* **Patient ID**: A unique identifier assigned to each patient for easy reference and data management
+* **Private Patient Detail**: Sensitive patient information that must be protected and not disclosed.

+* **Archived Patient**: A patient record marked inactive and removed from normal lists but kept for possible restoration.

+* **Visit Schedule**: A log of dates when a patient visited the clinic.

+* **Medicine Distribution**: Tracking which patients are prescribed or taking particular medications.

+* **Inventory**: The stock of medicines and medical supplies that the clinic keeps on hand.

+* **Command Alias**: A shortened or alternate name for an existing command.

+* **Invalid (use case context)**: Refers to input or request errors such as wrong format, index out of range, missing required fields, or other validation failures.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**